Nepal: Demographics

 The citizens of Nepal are known as Nepali or Nepalese.
-The Nepali are descendants of three major migrations from India, Tibet and North Burma, and the Chinese province of Yunnan via Assam.
+The Nepali are descendants of four major migrations from India, Tibet and North Burma, Central Asia via Hindu Kush, and the Chinese province of Yunnan via Assam.
 Among the earliest inhabitants were the Kirat of the eastern region, Newars of the Kathmandu Valley, aboriginal Tharus of the Terai plains and the Khas Pahari people of the far-western hills.
 Despite the migration of a significant section of the population to the Terai in recent years, the majority of Nepalese still live in the central highlands, and the northern mountains are sparsely populated.